-Tests are time sensitive, so plan your time by quickly scanning all the questions.
+Tests are time-sensitive, so plan your time by quickly scanning all the questions.
 Have a wristwatch to keep track of time without asking or searching anxiously for a wall clock.
-If you can't find the answer to a specific question, go for the next one, but come back to it as soon as you finish.
+If you can't find the answer to a specific question, go for the next one, but return to it as soon as you finish.

 When you practice at home, try to set a precise amount of time to get used to the pressure and adjust to the limit imposed.